danielloader/kubernetes-sdlc/README.md

 * **Is your software development lifecycle built around containers (and more recently [WASM](https://developer.okta.com/blog/2022/01/28/webassembly-on-kubernetes-with-rust) runtimes)?**

     Failing to meet this requirement means you will not benefit at all by the adoption of a platform built around orchestrating containers.
-This may sound obvious but having your SDLC built around containers is more than slapping a Dockerfile in the project root and calling it a day.
+This may sound obvious but having your software development lifecycle built around containers is more than slapping a Dockerfile in the project root and calling it a day.
 Development ideally happens in containers, testing almost definitely should happen in containers, and ultimately deployment has to work with containers - and not just use them but understand their limitations, what they can enable and the value add they bring to the situation.

 * **Is your operations team familiar with operating kubernetes clusters?**